Ecclesia Semper Reformanda Est

 casting off all worldly cares

-of a vanishing shine of Sun or Moon.
+of the vanishing shine of Sun or Moon.

 That suffocating abyss, the lifeless sea,